War of the Welles

 The World after the War

 Not that America was without panic as a result.
 There were indeed a number of listeners who were duped by the broadcast (remember, in 1938 we did not know as much about Mars as we do today).
 They in turn alerted others, including the police who, receiving an increasing number of calls of this nature, had little recourse but to think that maybe something screwy was indeed going on.
 By the end of the show, it was the press more than the people who were in a frenzy, descending upon the CBS tower in droves, each minute resulting in the affair growing more widespread, deadlier, more insane.
 Subsequently, many people interviewed after the fact were caught up less in a panic caused by the actual broadcast, and more by the panic that followed after it was reported as having caused mass hysteria.
-By the time the papers were done with things, it sounded like all of America had been smearing Jell-O on the kitchen floor and lightning the sofa on fire.
-But when the cast and crew of The Mercury Theatre on the Air was finally allowed by reporters and police to leave the building, they found life in New York proceeding as it always had, completely without bonfires and terrified mobs running through the streets away from the Martian tripods they thought they saw – -or that the Daily News insisted they thought they saw.
+By the time the papers were done with things, it sounded like all of America had been screaming in a terror and setting things on fire.
+But when the cast and crew of The Mercury Theatre on the Air was finally allowed by reporters and police to leave the building, they found life in New York proceeding as it always had, completely without bonfires and terrified mobs running through the streets away from the Martian tripods they thought they saw – or that the Daily News insisted they thought they saw.

 A few people caught up in the scare filed lawsuits against Welles and CBS.
 All but one was dismissed.
 The sole payout to come from any of these lawsuits was settled out of court, upon the insistence of Welles himself, and was for the price of a pair of men’s shoes, which the plaintiff had purchased purely for the purpose of running away from Martians.
 Despite the fallout — for even if much of the panic was manufactured by the press, the government was still going to react to it — Welles’ reputation as a master dramatist was cemented.
 Three years later, in 1941, he would make his first feature film: Citizen Kane.
 The previously low-profile, unsponsored Mercury Theatre on the Air suddenly found itself with an advertiser.
 And America as a whole learned a valuable lesson about mass hysteria, media manipulation, and over-reaction.
 Thanks to Orson Welles, today we never fall for false news stories, sensational bait headlines, or manufactured outrage and panics.

 One can forget, amid the furor that surrounded the broadcast and its place in pop culture history, how good Welles’ version of Wells’ novel is.
 More than the original, Orson’s version would, in many ways, serve as the template for the cinematic adaptation George Pal produced decades later.
 Since I began the tradition, I have not missed a single Halloween of listening to War of the Worlds.
-This year, however, I’m doing things a little different.
-This year, I will find myself on October 30 at 8pm sitting comfortably at the bar in Manhattan’s Park Plaza Hotel, a Negroni in hand (“The bitters are excellent for your liver,” remarked Welles himself when he wrote about the cocktail in 1947 for the Coshocton Tribune, “the gin is bad for you.
-They balance each other”), ready to weather the coming Martian invasion of my adoptive town while listening to Ramon Raquello and His Orchestra play endlessly interrupted bits and pieces of “Stardust.”
+I will always find myself on October 30 at 8pm sitting comfortably, a Negroni in hand (“The bitters are excellent for your liver,” remarked Welles himself when he wrote about the cocktail in 1947 for the Coshocton Tribune, “the gin is bad for you.
+They balance each other”), ready to weather the coming Martian invasion while listening to Ramon Raquello and His Orchestra play endlessly interrupted bits and pieces of “Stardust.”

 “So goodbye everybody, and remember the terrible lesson you learned tonight.
 That grinning, glowing, globular invader of your living room is an inhabitant of the pumpkin patch, and if your doorbell rings and nobody’s there, that was no Martian; it’s Halloween.”